Programme information

 How you'll learn

-At Regent's you’ll have the freedom to explore your interests in a supportive and nurturing environment with interactive classes, regular one-to-one contact with tutors, specialist facilities, industry opportunities and tailored careers advice – ensuring you develop the skills, experience and confidence you need to succeed.
+At Regent's, you’ll have the freedom to explore your interests in a dynamic, supportive and collaborative environment with interactive classes, industry opportunities, specialist facilities and tailored careers advice – ensuring you develop the skills, experience and confidence you need to pursue a career in this life-changing field.

 Rather than promote a single approach, we teach a range of perspectives (covering existential, psychoanalytic, humanistic and integrative) via debates, simulations and placements – preparing you to make informed choices in your practice and meet the professional challenges of this rapidly-evolving field.

-• Seminars, lectures, tutorials
+- Seminars, lectures, tutorials

-• Practical simulations and debates
+- Practical simulations and debates

-• Professional clinical practice
+- Professional clinical practice

-• Training supervision
+- Training supervision

-• Guest lectures and masterclasses
+- Guest lectures and masterclasses

-• Peer group participation
+- Peer group participation

-• Industry placements
+- Industry placements

-• Independent individual therapy
+- Independent individual therapy

 Teaching staff

 You'll be taught by academics who all practice professionally and are recognised for excellence in their fields.
 They frequently speak at international conferences, so you can feel confident that you’re being taught the most cutting-edge methodology and thinking, and practice a wide range of therapy approaches – ensuring you’ll study contrasting views in an open and constructively critical arena.
+You'll also:

 Independent learning

-Throughout the course, you'll be expected to undertake extra reading, research, revision and reflection, as well as preparing work for workshops, and working collaboratively with other students in preparation for assessment.
+Throughout your time at Regent’s, you'll be expected to undertake extra reading, research, revision and reflection – working alone and collaboratively with classmates.

 You'll be required to remain in once-weekly individual therapy with a UKCP member therapist throughout your training.
 You'll need to find your own therapist as this isn't something Regent's can provide, although we can assist with your search.
 Please note this isn't included within the course fee and prices vary.